 Why does a business need to define its mission and engage in planning?

 Dani Alvarez is a management consultant with the firm Business Advisors.
-She’s sitting in his office one day when the telephone rings.
+She’s sitting in her office one day when the telephone rings.
 She picks it up and hears the voice of Tom Wilson, an old high school friend.
 “Hi Dani.
 This is Tom Wilson from Southside High.
 Remember me?”
 They discuss old times for a few minutes, and then Tom gets down to business.

 “Dani, I need your help.
 I started a business several years ago, and we’re in trouble.”